GK (art director)

-GK (1957 – 20 September 2017) was an Indian art director who worked in the Tamil film industry.
+GK (1957 – 20 September 2017) was an Indian art director who worked predominantly in the Tamil film industry.
 He also worked as actor in films and television series.

 Career

 GK held a diploma in Fine Arts from the Madras College of Arts and Crafts.
 He received his first opportunity as an art director in Netaji's 1985 film, Janani.
 GK went on to work on over 200 Tamil films as an art director during his career.
 He won the Tamil Nadu State Film Award for Best Art Director award for his work in Sundar C's Arunachalam (1997).
 In a notable moment during the making of the film, GK quickly prepared a Lingam prop from a water pot when filming the "Adhandha Idhandha" song featuring Rajinikanth.
 He also worked on the sets of Kamal Haasan's Marudhanayagam in 1998.

 His acting career included antagonistic dual roles in the television serial, Thangam, which ran between 2009 and 2013.